ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-6-2.md

-Chapter 5: Leading with Vision and Innovation: Techniques for Developing a Clear and Compelling Vision
+Techniques for Developing a Clear and Compelling Vision
 ======================================================================================================

 A clear and compelling vision is essential for inspiring others and achieving success.
 In this chapter, we will explore techniques for developing a powerful vision that aligns with your purpose and inspires your team.